billsmaldon/2octave/README.md

 1) Turn cc while arpeggio ON

-While an arpeggio is playing, turning a coninuous controller caused stuck Note On messages.
+While an arpeggio is playing, turning a continuous controller caused stuck Note On messages.
 This has been fixed.

 2) Un-block the code